SoftwareAG/webmethods-api-gateway/apigatewayservices/postmancollections/apis/application-management/Readme.md

 # Application Management

-* Application Management Service allows you to manage the Applications in API Gateway.
-Any user with the **'Manage applications'** functional privilege can manage the APIs in the API Gateway.
+* You need the **'Manage applications'** functional privilege to manage APIs and applications in API Gateway.

 * An application defines the precise identifiers by which messages from a particular consumer application is recognized at run time.